israel-cj/automlbenchmark/docs/readme.md

 ```

 ## Results and Figures
-The results are already available in the folder `figures_repository/data`.
+The results are already available in the link, please put the two csv files in `figures_repository/data`.
 All the figures in the paper can be reproduced from the folder `figures_repository/notebooks_finale`.
 The only two compulsory notebooks to run first are:

 ```bash
 raw_to_clean.ipynb
 raw_to_clean_early.ipynb
 ```
-But they were already executed, you can go directly to the notebooks to generate the figures.
+These notebooks prepare the data for any other notebook.